 - 300 g green beans fresh or frozen

-- 3 good size tomatoes or 1 tinned can of tomatoes
+- 4 good size tomatoes or 1 can chopped tomatoes

 - ½ teaspoon salt

-Follow by adding the chopped garlic to the onions.
-Saute for 1-2 minutes and take care not to burn the garlic.
+Follow by adding the chopped garlic and chilli to the onions.
+Saute for 1-2 minutes taking care not to burn the garlic

-Wash and trim the ends of the green beans and sauté with the garlic and onion mix for ten minutes.
+Wash and trim the ends off the green beans and sauté with the garlic and onion mix for ten minutes until they turn a vibrant green

-Add the chopped tomatoes, salt, chilli and water.
+Add the chopped tomatoes, tomato concentrate, salt and water.

 If you make any of our recipes let us know how it went by giving us a star rating below.